 The Arctic Cat Snowmobile has two important identification numbers.
-The Vehicle Identification Number (VIN) is stamped into the tunnel near the right-side footrest and on a decal beneath the seat.
+The Vehicle Identification Number (VIN) is stamped into the tunnel.
 The decal (on top of the tunnel) also displays pertinent production information.
 The Engine Serial Number (ESN) is stamped into the crankcase of the engine.